-In particular, this Committee works to ensure excellent monitoring of the Compliance Model, assessing, if deemed necessary, possible improvements in the controls and systems established in the company.
 In order to ensure the rigour, efficiency and commitment to the excellent performance of the Compliance Model, persons in charge are appointed for each of the controls designed to prevent risks.
 Their objective is to carry out these controls throughout the year, and to self-assess and certify their functioning every six months.
 In the event that the "Control Owner" detects that the control has undergone any modification, has not been carried out correctly, or does not act adequately in its function of minimising risk, he/she will report his/her observations for the corresponding analysis by the Compliance Officer.